CMT-MU/QtDraw/docs/src/overview.md

     draw SAMB object (with modulation over multiple cells)
     ![multipie_basis.jpg](fig/multipie_basis.jpg)

+A practical tutorial of MultiPie via QtDraw is given by [Tutorial via QtDraw](tutorial_multipie_qtdraw.pdf)

 For the API, please refer to the following:

 - [Core module](api_core.md) core modules for end users.